After reading various personal finance (PF) blogs for more than two years, I have noticed three distinct writing styles among bloggers.

 As I grow older and gain more experience in investment, my posts might be enriched with more data and analysis.
 In the future, I see style #1 (personal opinions followed by in-depth research) as a promising option.

-However, I will keep writing about topics that I enjoy and am comfortable with, and stick with style #3 if need be.
+However, I will keep writing about topics that I enjoy and am comfortable with,.
+I will stick with style #3 if it continues to speak to me the most.

 What about you?
 Which blogging style do you think you follow?